 General Application Process

-- If eligible, create an account on our online portal and complete the letter of inquiry form.
-If you have difficulty registering for the portal or submitting an inquiry through the portal, please contact the grants administrator at firstname.lastname@example.org.
-Information requested on the Letter of Inquiry form includes: (Note: Do not prepare your inquiry on the basis of this summary.
-Please use the form in the online portal, which includes a complete list of requirements.)
+- Create an account on our online portal and complete the concept note form.
+If you have difficulty registering for the portal or submitting the form through the portal, please contact the grants administrator at email@example.com.

-- You will receive an automatic confirmation of receipt after submitting a letter of inquiry.
-Letters of inquiry will be acted upon within eight weeks of submission.
+- You will receive an automatic confirmation of receipt after submitting a concept note.
+Concept notes will be acted upon within eight weeks of submission.
 Applicants are encouraged to reach out to the relevant Program Director by email with any specific questions or concerns during the application process.

 - Following review by Foundation program staff, selected applicants will be invited to submit detailed proposals through our online portal.
-If you have difficulty registering for the portal or submitting an inquiry through the portal, please contact the grants administrator at email@example.com.
-The formal proposal will require: (Note: Do not prepare your proposal on the basis of this summary.
-Please use the form in the online portal, which includes a complete list of requirements.)
+If you have difficulty registering for the portal or submitting a proposal through the portal, please contact the grants administrator at firstname.lastname@example.org.

 - Recommended proposals will be presented to the Foundation’s board of directors for consideration three times each year—in March, June, and November.
-The inquiry review and proposal development process generally take 3 to 4 months, and can take longer, so institutions should plan accordingly.
+The concept note review and proposal development process generally take 3 to 4 months, and can take longer, so institutions should plan accordingly.